 First, all the supply chain activities were categorized across four macro operations, i.e., plan, source, manufacture, and deliver.
 Following that, he created a highly centralized logistics system that enables the organization to effectively manage and organize its global network.

-Key Takeaways: Through its virtual integration and C.A.F.E program, Starbucks has been able to ethically source 98.6% of the coffee.
-Starbucks ’ efforts to streamline its supply chain processes are reflected in its increased sales revenue that has been reported as a 5% increase worldwide.
+💡Key Takeaways: Through its virtual integration and C.A.F.E. program, Starbucks has been able to ethically source 98.6% of its coffee.
+Starbucks’ efforts to streamline its supply chain processes are reflected in its increased sales revenue, which has been reported as a 5% increase worldwide.

 Regardless of the size of your business, streamlining your supply chain processes into a simple structure can help build an agile supply chain that is flexible to cater to the changing customers’ demands.

 Moreover, supply chain integration across all the stakeholders can give your business an added benefit by giving you effective control over sourcing and distribution.

 👉 Get the free Starbucks Supply Chain Strategy Template to get inspired by Starbucks' strategy to build your own!

 Over the last two decades, Walmart has established itself as a leader in the retail industry with the highest sales per square foot.

 In its transformation from a regional store to a global powerhouse, the company has become famous for its effective management of the supply chain.

 Walmart has built its operations around the notion that customers' demands need to be fulfilled in the shortest time possible.
 The organization has concentrated on building cost structures that enable them to offer lower prices.

 Following that, Walmart focused on establishing a more organized and comprehensive supply chain management strategy in order to capitalize on and expand this strategic advantage and gain market leadership.